OctopusDeploy/docs/docs/guides/multi-tenant-deployments/index.md

 :::success
 **Podcast**
-Octopus founder and CEO, [Paul Stovell](https://twitter.com/paulstovell), recently recorded an episode of [.NET Rocks](http://dotnetrocks.com/) talking about [Building Multi-Tenant Applications](https://www.dotnetrocks.com/?show=1332).
+Octopus founder and CEO,Â [Paul Stovell](https://twitter.com/paulstovell),Â recently recorded an episode ofÂ [.NET Rocks](http://dotnetrocks.com/)Â talking aboutÂ [Building Multi-Tenant Applications](https://www.dotnetrocks.com/?show=1332).
 It's a great listen to get a better understanding of why you would want to build a multi-tenant application, and the considerations that go into their design and deployment.
 :::

 How should I build my application to support multiple tenants or end-customers?
 Unfortunately the answer is: it depends.
 There are so many issues to consider when designing an application to handle multiple tenants or end-customers:

-- **security, privacy and data integrity** - how do you ensure data from one tenant is protected from other tenants?
+- **security, privacy and data integrity**Â - how do you ensure data from one tenant is protected from other tenants?
 - **execution isolation** - perhaps your application launches other processes, how do you protect other tenants on the same host?
 - **performance** - how do you measure which tenants are consuming the most resources, and ensure other tenants are not adversely affected by noisy-neighbours?
 - **density and economy** - how do you host all of your tenants in a cost-effective way?